 Intrinsic sympathomimetic activity (ISA): Beta-blockers with ISA only partially antagonize while actually causing a small degree of activation of the beta receptors.
 So they will have some beta-blocking effects, but not to the degree of beta-blockers without ISA.
 These are commonly used in younger patients or in athletes whose heart rates require elevation (allowing overall increased cardiopulmonary effort) to compete in sports.
 Examples include pindolol and acebutolol.

 Membrane stabilization: Stabilizing membranes decreases the propagation of action potentials.
 This is also the mechanism by which local anesthetics (lidocaine) work.
-Class I antiarrhythmic drugs possess this characteristic as well.
+Class I antiarrhythmic drugs possess this characteristic, as well.
 The importance of this is not clear in clinical medicine regarding beta-blockers.
 Perhaps this is partially an explanation for using propranolol to treat migraine headaches.

 13. What are the side effects and other issues with ACE inhibitors?

-Just remember the mneumonic “CAPTOPRIL”
+Just remember the mnemonic “CAPTOPRIL”

 Pregnancy contraindication/Pressure drop (hypotension)

 14. What class of antiarrhythmic drug is ______ in?

 Remembering what drug was in which class was hard for me, even in fellowship.
 Now that I use them all the time, I can remember them.
 Just keep going over them and eventually they will stick.
 A more detailed review of antiarrhythmic drugs is here.

 Class IA: “Queen Amy Proclaims Diso’s Pyramid” = Quinidine, Amiodarone, Procainamide, Disopyrimide

 Class IB: Lidocaine, mexiletine